oaa-examples/old-menu-button/README.md

 |              | `mouseout`          | Close menu (if no children have focus) | no |

 ### MenuItem
-Corresponding HTML: `li` element

-ARIA role:  `menuitem`

-Dependencies: PopupMenu: delegate for the DOM menu container element; calls its methods for setting focus within the menu and for closing the menu
+* In this example, an `li` element is used, with ARIA role `menuitem`.
+* The MenuItem object has a reference to its corresponding PopupMenu.
+* Most of the keyboard event handling is done by the MenuItem object.
+* In response to those events, it calls the methods of its related PopuMenu object.

-Related objects:
+#### Related objects

-* PopupMenu: delegate for the container element that contains the menuitem
+* PopupMenu: delegate for the container element that contains the menuitem elements

 #### Event Listeners & Interaction Behavior